 11 strategies for personal goal setting

 Central to all goal setting strategies is the need to focus.
-Setting goals is all about having a clear plan and a future vision of where you want to be in the future.
+Setting goals is all about having a vision of where you want to be in the future.

 Many of you fail in to life, not for lack of ability or brains or even courage, but simply because you have never organized your energies around a goal.